How Long Does a Background Check Take for a Government Job? (Federal)

 Criminal History

-How long does a criminal background check take?
-It depends on the person’s criminal history.
+The length of criminal background investigations depends on the person’s criminal history.

 The last aspect included in the federal background check for government positions is a criminal records search.
 This comprehensive search examines records from the entire life, not limited to a number of years, and it is based on fingerprints, not simply a name.
-Knowing how long a fingerprint background check takes can provide a clue to length of time the complete check will take.
+Knowing the duration of fingerprint screenings can provide a clue as to the length of time the complete check will take.

-For example, many people wonder how long does a misdemeanor stay on your record?
+For example, many people wonder how long misdemeanors remain visible in background check reports.
 In the event that a government background check is conducted, the misdemeanor (and even sealed or expunged records) will show up.

-This is true for felonies, as well as instances where someone was charged but not convicted, as well as recent arrest records and any other involvement with law enforcement, regardless of how long ago it occurred.
+This is true for felonies, as well as instances where someone has unresolved charges, as well as recent arrest reports, and any other involvement with law enforcement, regardless of how long ago it occurred.

 How Long Does the Government Credit Check Take?